Sarah-LB/racingmaster45/README.md

 -   Buy me a coffee button

+-   Marquee on homepage inspired by [w3schools tutorial](https://www.w3schools.in/css3/css-marquee)

+-   Contact form based on example from [Codepen](https://codepen.io/atakde/pen/oNoqWjw).

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer and site owner.

--   Contact form based on example from [Codepen](https://codepen.io/atakde/pen/oNoqWjw).

--   Psychological properties of colours text in the README.md was found [here](https://www.trajectorywebdesign.com/blog/web-design-color-psychology/).

 ### Media

--   All media content created by the developer.
+-   All media content created by the developer and site owner.

-### Acknowledgements

--   Include here